Galileo thermometer: Operation

 In the Galileo thermometer, the small glass bulbs are partly filled with different-colored liquids.
 The composition of these liquids is mainly water; some contain a tiny percent of alcohol, but that is not important for the functioning of the thermometer; they merely function as fixed weights, with their colors denoting given temperatures.
 Once the hand-blown bulbs have been sealed, their effective densities are adjusted using the metal tags hanging from beneath them.
 Any expansion due to the temperature change of the colored liquid and air gap inside the bulbs does not affect the operation of the thermometer, as these materials are sealed inside a glass bulb of approximately fixed size.
-The clear liquid in which the bulbs are submerged is not water, but some organic compounds (such as ethanol or kerosene) the density of which varies with temperature.
+The clear liquid in which the bulbs are submerged is usually not water, but some organic compounds (such as ethanol or kerosene) the density of which varies with temperature.
 The fixed size of the outer tube ensures that the outer clear liquid will be in gas-liquid equilibrium.
 Even so, the equilibrium density of liquids like ethanol decreases with an increase in temperature and this causes the bulbs to rise or sink accordingly.

 As the temperature rises the bulbs will sink one by one according to their individual density as the clear holding fluid's density gradually changes around them.
 Eventually all the bulbs may be at the base of the tube depending on the temperature of the surroundings and therefore that of the clear holding fluid.
 As the temperature falls the reverse happens with the bulbs, until they can all be at the top.

 The metal tags on each bulb are stamped with a temperature.
 If a bulb is in the centre of the column, that gives a close approximation of the environment temperature outside the tube.
 If there are some at the top and some at the base but none in between the average of the lowest bulb at the top and the highest at the base provides that figure.